 What is World Vision doing?

-Forty-six percent of children aged 10 to 14 were , mostly in agriculture.
+About 46% of children aged 10 to 14 were working in South Sudan in 2008, mostly in agriculture.
 South Sudan also has had problems addressing the recruitment of child soldiers despite existing programs designed to curb the practice.
-In addition to high infant mortality and poor access to safe drinking water in schools, children who do reach the end of their compulsory education around age 13 are faced with a unique situation: They are not required to go to school, but have little to no legal work opportunities.
+In addition to high infant mortality and poor access to safe drinking water in schools, children who do reach the end of their compulsory education around age 13 are faced with a unique situation: They are not required to go to school but have little to no legal work opportunities.
 This makes them particularly susceptible to trafficking and exploitation.
 A combination of poor infrastructure, sporadic attacks on schools, and armed conflicts that involve children make it more difficult for children in South Sudan to live into adulthood.

 What is World Vision doing?